ddeutils/ddedocs/docs/index.md

 ## :material-account-supervisor-outline: Communities

-This below is the list of communities that must learn about Coding knowledge and Data Engineering tools.
+:material-page-last: This below is the list of Communities that must learn about Coding knowledge and Data Engineering tools.

 <div class="grid cards" markdown>

 -   :simple-medium: **Data Engineering**

     ---
-    The Medium Tag for Data Engineering knowledge and solutions :octicons-share-android-24:
+    The **Medium Tag** for Data Engineering knowledge and solutions :octicons-share-android-24:

     [:octicons-arrow-right-24: Go Through](https://medium.com/tag/data-engineering)

 -   :material-coffee-to-go-outline: **Data Engineer Cafe**

     ---
-    An Area of Discussing Blog for Data Engineer like talk to your close friend at the Cafe :material-coffee-maker-outline:
+    An **Area of Discussing Blog** for Data Engineer like talk to your close friend at the Cafe :material-coffee-maker-outline:

     [:octicons-arrow-right-24: Go Through](https://discuss.dataengineercafe.io/)